airthingy/tensorflow-class-regression/README.md

 At the end of training the model should discover that the weight is 3.0 and bias is 4.0.

+In this example prediction (or label) ``y`` depends on a single feature ``x``.
+For example, price of a house depends on the square footage.
+In real life prediction may depend on dozens of features.

 We keep the problem purposely simple.
 The focus of this workshop is:

 - How to run training that discovers the weights and biases for least error.
 - How to run prediction
 - How to save and restore weights and biases
+- Accurately understand the dimensions of each matrix used in the model

 ## Define the Model
 Create a file called ``simple-regression.py``.